Satsuma Rebellion

 Saigō Takamori (seated, in French uniform), surrounded by his officers, in traditional attire.
 News article in Le Monde illustré, 1877.
 This painting was imagined and depicted by a French illustrator, portraying a central figure seated in a Western-style military uniform on a chair, likely based on hearsay as Saigō Takamori.
-The entourage surrounding him, all dressed in heavily armored samurai attire from the 1500s, is entirely a product of the French artist's imagination and is completely inaccurate.
+The entourage surrounding him, all dressed in heavily armored samurai attire from the 1500s, is entirely a product of the French artist's imagination and is almost entirely inaccurate.

-The Satsuma Rebellion, also known as the Seinan War (西南戦争, Seinan Sensō), was a revolt of disaffected samurai against the new imperial government of the Empire of Japan, nine years into the Meiji era.
+The Satsuma Rebellion, known more widely in Japanese as the Seinan War (西南戦争, Seinan Sensō), was a revolt of disaffected samurai against the new imperial government of the Empire of Japan, nine years into the Meiji era.
 Its name comes from the Satsuma Domain, which had been influential in the Restoration and became home to unemployed samurai after military reforms rendered their status obsolete.
-The rebellion lasted from 29 January until 24 September of 1877, when it was decisively crushed, and its leader, Saigō Takamori, was shot and mortally wounded.
+The rebellion lasted from 29 January until 24 September 1877, when it was decisively crushed, and its leader, Saigō Takamori, was shot and mortally wounded.

 Saigō's rebellion was the last and most serious of a series of armed uprisings against the new government of the Empire of Japan, the predecessor state to modern Japan.
 The rebellion was very expensive for the government, which forced it to make numerous monetary reforms including leaving the gold standard.
 The conflict effectively ended the samurai class and ushered in modern warfare fought by conscript soldiers instead of military nobles.
-It is also the most recent civil war fought in Japan.
+It is the most recent civil war to have been fought in Japan.